Sanmiareoye/nail-recommender/README.md

 ### 👩🏽‍💻 Author

 **[Sanmi Areoye](https://github.com/Sanmiareoye)**
-Aspiring Computer Vision Researcher | Representation Learning & Generative Models
+Aspiring Computer Vision Engineer | Representation Learning & Generative Models

 This project was developed as part of my preparation for graduate research applications at **MBZUAI**.